bitcoin-problems/bitcoin-problems.github.io/_problems/removing-cross-layer-links.md

 These cross-layer links are a privacy leak.

 Why was the `short_channel_id` cross-layer link introduced in the first place?
-The suprising answer is that it is a convenient protection against peer-to-peer message spam.
+The surprising answer is that it is a convenient protection against peer-to-peer message spam.
 Note carefully that routing payments only requires some estimate of the capacity between nodes not which on-chain outputs funded the intermediate hops.
-The `short_channel_id` is a resource contraint on the attacker since creating valid outputs requires confirming layer-1 transactions.
+The `short_channel_id` is a resource constraint on the attacker since creating valid outputs requires confirming layer-1 transactions.
 Without it a attacker can consume computational and network resources of honest nodes by spamming `channel_announcement` messages (which honest nodes are obliged to rebroadcast).

 In 2021, Romiti et al. published [*Cross-Layer Deanonymization Methods in the Lightning Protocol*] where they use this cross-layer link to develop heuristics to: